unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 ### Unarmored Defense

-While you are not wearing any armor, your Armor Class equals 10 + your Dexterity modifier + your Constitution Modifier + Will modifier.
+While you are not wearing any armor, your Armor Class equals 10 + your Dexterity modifier + your Constitution Modifier.
 You can use A medkit and still gain this benefit.

 ### Reckless Attack